-These can be the cheapest way to borrow a small amount of money for a short period.
-This can be useful if you need to cover a bill in an emergency or if you run out of money before payday.
+These can be the cheapest way to borrow a small amount of money for a short period and are useful if you need to cover a bill in an emergency or run out of money before payday.

 You want to borrow a large amount of money

-You want to borrow for a long term
+You want to borrow money over a long term

-They can be between £10 and thousands of pounds.
+Overdrafts can run to many thousands of pounds depending on the bank.
 The maximum limit on your authorised overdraft depends on two things:

-How much the bank is willing to offer on their accounts.
-Some offer an overdraft for a set amount like £500 as standard.
+How much the bank is willing to offer you.
+Some provide a set amount like £500 as standard.

 Your financial circumstances.
-Some banks decide if they can offer you an overdraft and its maximum limit by checking your income and credit record.
+Sometimes your overdraft limit by checking is calculated based on your income and credit record.

-If you go beyond your overdraft limit, some banks let you continue to spend money.
-There may be a limit before they stop you making cash withdrawals, spending on your card or paying bills.
+If you go beyond your overdraft limit, some banks will let you continue to spend money.
+However, there may come a point when they stop you from making cash withdrawals, spending on your card, or paying bills.
 You should be told about any limits when you sign up for a new current account.

-Yes, you can withdraw cash from your overdraft using a cash machine.
-How much you can withdraw depends what your daily limit has been set as by your bank.
+Yes, you can withdraw cash from your overdraft facility by using a cash machine.
+How much you can take out depends on what your daily limit is.

 You sometimes have to pay back an unauthorised overdraft before a deadline set by your bank.

-You can get one by applying for a bank account that offers an overdraft.
-Most banks offer accounts with overdrafts, but not all of their accounts have them.
-For example, basic and prepaid current accounts do not come with overdrafts.
+You can get an approved overdraft by applying for a bank account that offers this facility.
+Most banks have them, but not on all of their accounts.
+For example, basic and prepaid current accounts do not include overdrafts.

-Find one using our comparison of every bank account with an overdraft in the UK.
+Our comparison of every UK bank account with an overdraft can help you locate one.

 It includes details of the fees and interest rate that comes with each overdraft so you can choose the cheapest option.

-Banks have their own eligibility rules on who they offer their accounts to, but you usually need to be at least 18 and live in the UK to get an overdraft.
+Banks have their own eligibility rules on who they offer their accounts to, but you usually need to be at least 18 and live in the UK.

-Banks used to charge several fees and interest charges for overdrafts for authorised overdrafts.
-These same fees and charges used to be even higher for unauthorised overdrafts.
+Banks used to charge several fees and interest charges for overdrafts making it confusing and hard to compare costs.

-Since April 2020, however, providers can no longer charge higher rates of interest for unarranged overdrafts than they do for arranged overdrafts.
-Banks can also no longer change flat fees for overdrafts, but only a single annual interest rate.
+Since April 2020, however, providers can no longer charge higher interest rates for unarranged overdrafts.
+Banks can also no longer charge flat fees for overdrafts.
+Instead, they have to charge a single annual interest rate.

 This is to make overdrafts fairer for customers.
 So users of unarranged overdrafts will be better off or see no change.
 It also makes it a lot easier to see how much an overdraft will cost, which will help you when comparing different bank accounts.

-Some offer a small buffer amount that allows you to go a few pounds overdrawn by mistake without any charges, but others offer several hundred pounds for free.
+Some offer a small buffer amount that allows you to go a few pounds overdrawn by mistake without any charges, but others provide several hundred pounds for free.

-You can check your overdraft limit by asking your bank, signing in to its internet or mobile banking platform, or checking the paperwork that came when you opened your account.
+You can check your overdraft limit by asking your bank, signing in to its internet or mobile banking platform, or checking the paperwork you received when you opened your account.

-You can also set up text message or email alerts that let you know when your balance falls below a certain amount.
-This can help you keep track of when you are near your overdraft limit.
+You can also set up text messages or email alerts that let you know when your balance falls below a certain amount.
+This can help you track when you are near your overdraft limit.